Which of the following best describes the primary function of mit... | Channels for Pearson+

 1

-Understand the role of mitochondria in eukaryotic cells: Mitochondria are often referred to as the 'powerhouses' of the cell because their primary function is to produce energy in the form of ATP (adenosine triphosphate) through the process of cellular respiration.
+Understand the role of mitochondria in eukaryotic cells: Mitochondria are often referred to as the 'powerhouses' of the cell because they are responsible for producing energy in the form of ATP (adenosine triphosphate).
+This energy is generated through a process called cellular respiration.

-Review the process of cellular respiration: Cellular respiration occurs in mitochondria and involves breaking down glucose and other molecules in the presence of oxygen to produce ATP.
-This process includes glycolysis, the citric acid cycle (Krebs cycle), and oxidative phosphorylation.
+Review the process of cellular respiration: Cellular respiration occurs in the mitochondria and involves breaking down glucose (C₆H₁₂O₆) and oxygen (O₂) to produce ATP, carbon dioxide (CO₂), and water (H₂O).
+The general equation for cellular respiration is: .

-Eliminate incorrect options: Mitochondria do not store genetic information (this is primarily the role of the nucleus), regulate the passage of substances into and out of the cell (this is the role of the cell membrane), or synthesize proteins from amino acids (this is the role of ribosomes).
+Eliminate incorrect options: Mitochondria do not synthesize proteins (this is the role of ribosomes), store genetic information (this is the role of the nucleus), or produce ribosomes (this occurs in the nucleolus).

-Focus on the correct option: The production of ATP through cellular respiration is the primary function of mitochondria, making this the correct answer.
+Identify the correct function: The primary function of mitochondria is to generate ATP through cellular respiration, which provides energy for various cellular processes.

-Summarize the reasoning: Based on the structure and function of mitochondria, their role in energy production through cellular respiration is the best description of their primary function in eukaryotic cells.
+Conclude: Based on the explanation above, the correct answer is 'They generate ATP through cellular respiration.'

 Watch next